kubeflow/website/content/docs/aws/deploy/existing-cluster.md

     eksctl-kubeflow-example-nodegroup-ng-185-NodeInstanceRole-1DDJJXQBG9EM6
     ```

     If you have multiple node groups, you will see corresponding number of node group roles.
-In that case, please use comma , between roles for string concat.
+In that case, please provide the role names as a comma-separated list.

-1. Init setups
+1. Initial setup

     ```
     cd ${KUBEFLOW_SRC}